ikendoit/youtube-adventure/README.md

 ## Confusions:
 ```
 	- The hex encription pattern has ( 2 bytes => 1 bytes ), (swap), (replace).
 But what if it has (1 byte => 2 bytes ) ?
 Can I deduce how it should look like.
+	- How to check for ending bytes, is the ending byte in the first packet or it exists in every packet ? ( or webm doesn't need ending packet at all now ?)
 ```

 ## TODO: